aperofsky/markdown-cv/index.md

 ### Postdoctoral Research Fellow, Fogarty International Center, U.S. National Institutes of Health
 Division of International Epidemiology and Population Studies<br/>
 Advisor: Cécile Viboud
-* **Led interdisciplinary research linking influenza epidemiological and evolutionary dynamics**, revealing how viral evolution affects seasonal epidemic patterns in the U.S., with implications for genomic surveillance, outbreak prediction, and vaccine development
+* **Led interdisciplinary research linking influenza epidemiological and evolutionary dynamics** in collaboration with researchers at Fred Hutch, Mt.
+Sinai, U.S. CDC, and WHO, revealing how viral evolution affects seasonal epidemic patterns in the U.S., with implications for genomic surveillance, outbreak prediction, and vaccine development
-  - **Coordinated international research collaboration** across NIH, Fred Hutch, Mt.
-Sinai, and WHO Influenza Collaborating Centres in Atlanta, London, Melbourne, and Tokyo
-  - **Analyzed 22 seasons of regional influenza epidemics**, integrating large-scale epidemiological, genomic, and serological datasets
-  - **Developed custom evolutionary indicators**, discovering that increased antigenic change correlates with larger, more severe epidemics and higher transmission rates
-  - **Utilized conditional inference random forest models** to predict seasonal epidemic dynamics****, finding that competition between cocirculating influenza subtypes primarily drives interannual variation in outbreak patterns
 * **Delivered high-performing forecasts as NIH representative for U.S. Department of Defense Infectious Disease Forecasting Collaboration** (2019-2022), providing weekly predictions of COVID-19 and influenza cases for U.S. military bases that consistently outperformed internal DoD models
 * **Led COVID-19 healthcare impact analysis in South Africa**, in collaboration with the National Institute for Communicable Diseases and the country's largest private healthcare system
 * **Co-led swine influenza transmission research with Ohio State veterinarians**, characterizing viral spread across networks of exhibition swine shows in the U.S. Midwest and contributing to understanding of zoonotic transmission pathways and development of targeted interventions